+At short waiting times (within several seconds), we would expect the binding probability to increase with waiting times.
+By analyzing a normalized binding probability curve as a function of the waiting time $t$, we could fit the curve using the function $1\!-\!\exp(-t/t_{\rm search})$.
+From this curve, we can infer the search time.
 Our results suggest that the presence of the IDR in a TF leads to increased binding probabilities over various waiting times and a reduced waiting time to reach a higher saturation binding probability.
-Furthermore, it would be useful to study molecular dynamics simulations at higher resolution \cite{Vuzman10, Vuzman12}, to gain molecular insights into the processes we studied here within coarse-grained models. \\ \\ \paragraph*{\bf Acknowledgements:} We thank Samuel Safran, David Mukamel, Yariv Kafri, Yaakov Levy, Luyi Qiu, and Zily Burstein for insightful discussions.
-We thank the Clore Center for Biological Physics for their generous support. \\ \\ \paragraph*{\bf Declarations} \begin{itemize} [noitemsep] \item The authors declare no competing interests. \item Data and code availability: The data supporting this study's findings and the codes used in this study are available from W. Ji and the corresponding author.
+Furthermore, as shown in Fig.~\ref{fig:R1} obtained from our model, $k_{\rm on}$ can be determined from the measurements of $t_{\rm search}$.
+Using the binding probability, which is associated with $k_D=k_{\rm off}/k_{\rm on}$, $k_{\rm off}$ can also be calculated.